<< Click to Display Table of Contents >>

 Note: A database field can be mapped multiple times.
 For example, the SYS_LOC_CODE can be mapped to HISTORICWATERLEVEL_V1 and also to HISTORICALOCATION_V1.

-To delete the current data mapping, click the Delete Mapping button and the current mapping section will be removed.
+To delete the current data mapping, click the Delete Mapping button in the upper portion of the Data Mapping window.

 A message dialog will be displayed to confirm the action.
 Select the Yes button and the current data mapping will be removed.